How can therapy help me?

 Is therapy confidential?

 Yes.
 I am bound by and follow specific state and federal privacy laws and ethical standards related to confidentiality.
 Your information is not shared with anyone without your written permission.
-Please be aware that there are legal exceptions to confidentiality in situations that involve threat to self or others, or abusive situations.
+Please be aware that there are legal exceptions to confidentiality in situations that involve a threat to self or others, or abusive situations.

 How do I know if I need therapy?